oxess/ansible-dragonfly/README.md

 MIT

-## Author Information
+## Author

-This role was created for installing and managing DragonflyDB on Linux systems.
+This Ansible Role was created by [Mikołaj Jeziorny](https://mikolaj-jeziorny.pl/) in 2025.
+Contact with me or open an issue if you have any questions or suggestions.